Acrylate Adhesive

 Application of Acrylate Adhesive

-High Viscosity: Acrylate Adhesive with high viscosity is used in automotive trim assembly, where it ensures minimal sag and precise vertical application.
+Viscosity grade: Acrylate Adhesive with medium viscosity grade is used in automotive trim assembly, where improved bead control and gap filling are achieved.

 Packing & Storage

-Container Loading (20′ FCL) Container Loading (20′ FCL): Acrylate Adhesive is securely packed in sealed drums/pails, loaded on pallets, maximizing container space and ensuring safe shipment.
+Container Loading (20′ FCL) Container Loading (20′ FCL): Acrylate adhesive securely packed in sealed drums or pails, palletized, shrink-wrapped, and loaded for safe transit.

-Storage Acrylate adhesive should be stored in a cool, dry, and well-ventilated area away from direct sunlight, heat sources, and ignition points.
-Containers must be tightly sealed to prevent moisture ingress and evaporation of volatile components.
-Store away from acids, oxidizers, and strong bases.
-Properly label containers and ensure spill containment measures are in place to minimize environmental and health risks.
+Storage Acrylate adhesive should be stored in a cool, dry, and well-ventilated area away from heat sources, direct sunlight, and incompatible materials such as strong acids, bases, and oxidizers.
+Containers must be tightly sealed to prevent moisture ingress and evaporation.
+Keep away from ignition sources and store in original, properly labeled packaging.
+Follow all applicable safety and regulatory guidelines.

-Shelf Life Acrylate adhesive typically has a shelf life of 6–12 months when stored in unopened containers at recommended temperature and humidity conditions.
+Shelf Life Acrylate adhesive typically has a shelf life of 6–12 months when stored in a cool, dry place in unopened containers.

 Free Quote